AG4lyf/Login-System-with-Python-Flask-and-Sqlite/README.md

 ### Requirements(Minimum)

 Download and install Python, I am using Python 3.7.2, make sure to check the box Add Python to PATH on the installation setup screen. </p>
-Download and install MySQL Community Server and MySQL Workbench, you can skip this step if you already have a MySQL server set up. </p>

 **Major operations handled**